jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 Improving the ergonomics
 ========================

-To repeat, the main issue with the approach we've used so far is how aggressively it reprovisions hardware.
+To repeat, the main issue with the approach we've used so far is how aggressively it re-provisions hardware.
 If your application is stable that might be fine, but there are many situations where this is not ideal.
 Maybe you don't want to wait for provisioning every time you change something, maybe you have other things running on the server that cannot be shut down, or maybe you can't afford to get a new IP address after every change; whatever the reason, it can be impractical to tie the lifetime of your server to that of the application this tightly.
 In this section, we look at how to mitigate this problem.